tmathmeyer/tint3/configuration.md

 ##Blocks
 ###overview
 Blocks are simple units that describe each module in the bar.
-They start with a title in []'s followed by any number of lines indented with TWO spaces.
+They start with a title in []'s followed by any number of lines, until the next header of a bar is encountered.
-After the two spaces follows one of the following keywords: {id, source, forground, background, format, type}, which in turn is followed by a second and more descriptive identifier.
+The first word in any line are keywords.
+There are several built in keywords: {id, source, forground, background, format, type}, though anything can be used, so long as it does not start with a "[".
+After the keyword comes any text, followed by a newline.
+The text may contain spaces and any non-zero/non-newline character.
 An example is shown below (the ▉ will show up as a thermometer in the bar.)
 ````
 [weather]